-Analysis: The case for and against canceling the Pac-12 basketball tournament
+Analysis: The case for and against canceling the Pac-12 men’s basketball tournament

 They held a 19-point lead with 8:30 left (and the ball), at home, against a sub-.
 500 opponent … only to be outscored 31-9 down the stretch.

-Our guess is the Buffs drop six or eight spots in the NET rankings.
+Luckily, the Buffs only dropped three spots in the NET rankings.

 While not a knockout blow to their postseason prospects, the loss greatly undercuts their margin for error, especially with a rugged upcoming schedule.